nholtz/sanal-book/content/text/virtualdisplacements/introduction.md

 ### Moment at e

 ![Figure](../../images/virtualwork/virtualdisplacement/introduction/internal-eg-mom-e.svg)

+Here we compute the bending moment just to the left of joint _e_.

 As member _eg_ cannot rotate (see above), all rotation must occur in _ed_, which is given the normal unit rotation, counter-clockwise as that is the direction of +ive moment on that